mariguernsey-cloud/Agilehoundco.github.io/README.md

 - Metrics-driven planning, risk management, and continuous improvement

 ## Accomplishments
-- Guided global teams from Waterfall → Scrum/Kanban; improved release predictability and team engagement
+- Helped transition teams from Waterfall and ad hoc ways of working to Scrum and Kanban, establishing more structured, transparent, and predictable delivery practices.
-- SSupported enterprise Cybersecurity initiatives, partnering with executives and security teams across Cloud/Network Security, IAM, SIEM, SOC, Risk, and Governance to support coordination and delivery.
+- Supported enterprise Cybersecurity initiatives, partnering with executives and security teams across Cloud/Network Security, IAM, SIEM, SOC, Risk, and Governance to support coordination and delivery.
 - Coordinated and facilitated cross-functional delivery with vendors including Accenture and Wiz, managing dependencies, priorities, communication, and follow-through across cloud and cybersecurity initiatives.
 - Selected in 2025 as one of seven team members for Cargill's newly created Enterprise Agile Coaching department.
 - Successfully trained teams on Agile Estimation techniques and practices